Principal Investigator: Dr. Michael Cullinan

 Undergraduate Researcher

-Developing resin formulations with embedded ZnSe and Alumina nanoparticles for DLP printing
+Developing resin formulations with embedded yttrium oxide nanoparticles for DLP printing

-Developed an Arduino-based control system for dual MFC-controlled burnout regulator
+Developed an Arduino-based control system for a dual MFC-controlled burnout regulator

 Investigation of different nanoparticle size combinations to yield maximum packing density in printable resins